wil3/lacus/README.md

 Event-driven reservoir computing framework intended to provide a more realistic representation of a biological neural network

-This project needs so love and documentation.
+This project needs love and documentation.

 Build